jibmo22/data-analytics-portfolio/README.md

 ### Python projects
-Methods used in the projects: **building and training machine learning models, data cleaning and manipulation & data visualisations and exploratory data analysis**
+Methods used in the projects: **Building and Training Machine Learning Models, Data Cleaning and Manipulation & Data Visualisations and Exploratory Data Analysis**

 | Project        | Description of the project           | Main libraries used  |